brianwangora/serendipity-motors/README.md

 ## Description
 This is a single web application with 1 index.html file for a car dealership called Serendipity Motors.

-It has 9 components; App.js, VehicleCard.js, Contact.js, VehicleDetails.js, Header.js, Home.js, Inventory.js, Navbar.js and VehicleForm.js
+It has 9 component folders; App, Card, Contact, Details, Header, Home, Inventory, Navbar and Form.

 it has 4 client-side routes; Home, Contact, Inventory and Add a Vehicle.
 Whereby Inventory has nested routes that point to more information.